intbio-ncl/genet2/README.md

 * Install Python requirements.
 	1. Navigate to your install directory
 	2. `python -m pip install -r requirements.txt`
-## Usage

-1. Navigate to your install directory
-2.  $ FLASK_APP=router.py python3 -m flask run
+	3.  $ FLASK_APP=router.py python3 -m flask run
-3. Open a browser and enter: http://127.0.0.1:5000/
+	4. Open a browser and enter: http://127.0.0.1:5000/
-4. The landing page has information for using the tool.
+	5. The landing page has information for using the tool.

 ## Architecture